Meet the Student Trainers

 Michaela Waters

 I am passionate about student issues; I believe students are experts on their own college experience and therefore are in the best position to suggest recommendations on how to improve situations.
 Becoming an Academic Representative was one of the best things I did while in first year!
 I admire those who put themselves forward for these positions, as it is not an easy thing to do but very rewarding.
-I am very excited to listen to your questions and hear your experiences so far.
+I am very excited to listen to your experiences so far.

-I feel very privileged to be able to train new and continuing students, student representation and empowerment is something I really enjoy and makes for a much nicer learning experience.
 Volunteering, and getting involved with student life, through clubs and societies is very important to me.
-There is more to being a student than attending lectures, I want to encourage others to participate in voluntary activities, as you can learn so much from it.
-In my free time, I love reading, doing yoga, watching Netflix and going for walks with my dog!
+There is more to being a student than attending lectures, I want to encourage others to participate in voluntary activities, as you can gain so much valuable experience from it.

 Diana Young

-Hi, I’m Diana and I just graduated from Psychology in DBS.
-As a current Student Associate of the National Forum, a Public Face for the student listening service NiteLine, a past Vice President for Education in my university’s Students Union, a head girl, a peer mentor and a Class Rep, it is an honour for me to now be a part of the team of Student Trainers of NStEP.
+As a former Student Associate of the National Forum, a Public Face for the student listening service NiteLine, a past Vice President for Education in my university’s Students Union, a head girl, a peer mentor and a Class Rep, it is an honour for me to be a part of the team of Student Trainers of NStEP.
 Having grown up in three different countries (Guyana, Trinidad & Tobago, Ireland) and attended various schools respectively, my experiences are what have fuelled my goal in striving to be an advocate for all students, no matter their background, nor their experience and as such, institutions and teachers too.
-It is my strong belief that student contribution through student representation (whether on a peer to peer level, an institution level, or national and international level) is vital to the academic experience.
-I have personally benefitted from the work of NStEP through being formally trained as a Class Rep and so I am grateful to be able to be pay this forward to future student advocates who will prove vital in student representation.
-I look forward to imparting what I have learnt from my journey in student advocation onto the new wave of students and learn from them in return!

 A bit more about me: I’m a lover of art, poetry and dance, and a self proclaimed foodie!
 On rainy days you can find my watching reruns of criminal psychology shows and maybe, just maybe, napping!